quotient-im/Quaternion/BUILDING.md

 and run but won't show the messages timeline).

-On Debian/Ubuntu, the following line should get you everything necessary to build and run Quaternion (you don't need libolm-dev and libssl-dev if you don't plan to switch E2EE on):
+On Debian/Ubuntu, the following line should get you everything necessary to build and run Quaternion:
 ```bash
 # With Qt 5
 sudo apt-get install cmake qtdeclarative5-dev qttools5-dev qml-module-qtquick-controls2 qtquickcontrols2-5-dev qtmultimedia5-dev qt5keychain-dev libolm-dev libssl-dev